-- Consent is informed, freely, and actively given; it requires clear communication between all persons involved in the sexual encounter - There is no such thing as "assumed" consent - Silence, by itself, cannot constitute consent - Consent can be communicated verbally or by actions, but in whatever way consent is communicated, it must be mutually understandable - It is the responsibility of the initiator of sexual contact to make sure they understand fully what the person with whom they are involved wants and does not want sexually - Consent to one form of sexual activity does not imply consent to other forms of sexual activity - Previous relationships or consent does not imply consent to future sexual acts - Consent cannot be procured by use of physical force, compelling threats, intimidating behavior, or coercion
+- Consent is informed, freely, and actively given; it requires clear communication between all persons involved in the sexual encounter - There is no such thing as "assumed" consent

-- Effective consent cannot be given by minors, mentally disabled individuals, or person's incapacitated as a result of drugs or alcohol - If you have sexual activity with someone you know to be or should know to be mentally or physically incapacitated (by alcohol or other drug use, unconsciousness or blackout), you have not established consent - Incapacitation is a state where one cannot make a rational, reasonable decision because they lack the ability to understand the who, what, when, where, why or how of their sexual interaction
+- Silence, by itself, cannot constitute consent - Consent can be communicated verbally or by actions, but in whatever way consent is communicated, it must be mutually understandable - It is the responsibility of the initiator of sexual contact to make sure they understand fully what the person with whom they are involved wants and does not want sexually - Consent to one form of sexual activity does not imply consent to other forms of sexual activity - Previous relationships or consent does not imply consent to future sexual acts - Consent cannot be procured by use of physical force, compelling threats, intimidating behavior, or coercion - Effective consent cannot be given by minors, mentally disabled individuals, or person's incapacitated as a result of drugs or alcohol - If you have sexual activity with someone you know to be or should know to be mentally or physically incapacitated (by alcohol or other drug use, unconsciousness or blackout), you have not established consent - Incapacitation is a state where one cannot make a rational, reasonable decision because they lack the ability to understand the who, what, when, where, why or how of their sexual interaction

-• Title IX Coordinators
+Title IX Coordinators

 The University has identified the following individuals as those responsible for addressing concerns, conducting investigations, and ensuring compliance concerning sexual misconduct, non-discrimination, and harassment policies.
-Each of the individuals listed below are openly available to meet with students and/or employees who believe that any of the above situations have occurred:
+Each of the individuals listed below receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
+Each individual is openly available to meet with students and/or employees who believe that any of the above situations have occurred: